Jaydee8652/EspressoBatch/README.md

 Creates the 'Sanity_Input_Files' directory and presents the user with 4 processes to run.
 Any of these processes can be run with an integer input, but they should ideally be performed in order.

- - 1:
-Generates quantum-espresso sfc input files from .cifs in 'cifs/validated' to perform a "sanity check".
+ - 1:  Generates quantum-espresso sfc input files from .cifs in 'cifs/validated' to perform a "sanity check".

- - 2: (MUST BE RUN ON HEAD NODE)

-  Batches all sanity check calculations to slurm.
+ - 2:  Batches all sanity check calculations to slurm.

   Calculations are grouped into jobs dynamically, with an initial target of 1000 calculations per job submitted.
   These calculations will run sequentually within a job.
 If calculations are particularly demanding, or speed is a concern, the grouping can reduced to split the task across more slurm jobs.